THE TOP 10 LEADERSHIP FLAWS OF A BAD LEADERS

 Leading by grazing around the office like a cow doesn’t benefit anyone.
 Instead, be active and engaging when travelling throughout the office.
-It’s important to be visible and accessible to employees so they don’t feel stress, anxiety, or pressure to ask questions, suggest ideas, or raise concerns.
+It’s important to be enthusiastic and energetic in the workplace, as well as visible and accessible to employees so they don’t feel stress, anxiety, or pressure to ask questions, suggest ideas, or raise concerns.
 Instead, take the time to have small conversations, digest ideas, and share results with employees so they’re aware of what’s going on internally as well.

-2. A FAILURE TO IMPROVE AND LEARN FROM YOUR MISTAKES
+2. FAILURE TO IMPROVE AND LEARN FROM YOUR MISTAKES

-Everyone makes mistakes them, so allow them.
-Implementing a no mistakes or “no tolerance policy” adds pressure, stress, and anxiety in the workplace.
+Everyone makes mistakes, so allow them.
+Implementing a no mistakes or “no tolerance policy” adds pressure, stress, and anxiety, and is a clear trait of a bad leader in the workplace.
 Your employees aren’t comfortable walking on egg shells, and as a result they don’t work to the best of their ability.